If you are not already familiar with the quilts of Gee’s Bend, you are in for a visual treat!

 My desire on this blog has always been to celebrate and share talented people of a variety of experiences.
 I love this thought by Mary Lou Kownacki: “There isn’t anyone you couldn’t love once you’ve heard their story.”

 I love listening to people’s stories.
+We learn so much from each other.
 Now is a crucial time in our country to listen to the voices of our black brothers and sisters – especially the hard parts.
 All of our lives are richer when our hearts are open to other people’s stories and experiences.